TooJooGoo/IdeX/README.md

 - Your application can be written in almost any language.
 - IdeX is compact, robust and extremely fast.
 See chapter "Technical background".
 - IdeX is easy to use.
-The Getting Started chapter explains how  to integrate IdeX into your own application.
+The "Getting Started" chapter explains how to integrate IdeX into your own application.
-- The IdeX User Interface integrates seamlessly into Visual Studio.
+- The IdeX user interface integrates seamlessly into Visual Studio.
 - The performance of Visual Studio itself is not impacted.

 ## Technical background